-Leeds Grand Mosque (LGM), the largest mosque in Leeds with a regular congregation of well over 2000 Muslims, a dramatic increase since its humble beginning in 1994.
+Leeds Grand Mosque (LGM) is the largest mosque in Leeds with a regular congregation of well over 2000 Muslims, which has been a dramatic increase since its humble beginning in 1994.
 Over the last two decades, it has developed to become a truly lively and spirited Mosque, seeking to encapsulate the very ideals on which it now thrives as opposed to being simply a place of worship.
 Due to its close proximity to the University, LGM has a very diverse and multicultural community; contributing to the very warm, welcoming and friendly atmosphere that the mosque is so well known for by those who visit and access its many services.

-With its forward thinking, LGM now provides a vibrant platform for open discussions on social challenges and issues; is an outlet for knowledge, a playground for vibrancy and it is full of energy, passion and conviction in the servitude of Allah and a lasting symbol of belonging and identity.
+With its forward-thinking, LGM now provides a vibrant platform for open discussions on social challenges and issues; is an outlet for knowledge, a playground for vibrancy and it is full of energy, passion and conviction in the servitude of Allah and a lasting symbol of belonging and identity.

-Legally, the Leeds Grand Mosque is run by the MAB Charitable Trust and has has the same registered charity number as the trust: 1147031
+Legally, the Leeds Grand Mosque is run by the MAB Charitable Trust and has the same registered charity number as the trust: 1147031